DiscourseDB/discoursedb-core/composeddb/README.txt

      * Run mkcerts
           This makes key and cert files for two of the images (server and browser) so that your discoursedb instance can use https security
+     * Edit db password
+          The password "smoot" is in docker-compose.yml and in a few files in server/custom.properties.*  For better security, change this to something else for your installation.
      * docker-compose build --no-cache
           Builds several docker images, which are mini virtual machines that will communicate with each other to run your discoursedb server